 - Tasks: A sequence of hands-on tasks, from simple to complex.
 Tasks are the backbone of a good skills course.

-- Content: Explanations, worked examples, and other content.
-Tasks and content are mixed together, not separate.
+- Explanations: Discursive explanations, worked examples, and other content.
+Tasks and explanations should be mixed together, not separate.

-- Relationships: Students need task feedback, personal help with concepts, encouragement, and a friendly face.
+- Relationships: Students need personal help, encouragement, and a friendly face.

 Skilling is a toolkit for making and running such courses.